The Problem

 ...funnelParams(),

-}),The spread pattern keeps each event definition flat.
-Adding a new funnel step means adding one line with ...funnelParams().
-The ID generation is deliberately coupled to auditScanStarted and not to page load, because the funnel begins when the user acts, not when they visit.
+}),The spread pattern keeps each event definition flat, so adding a new funnel step is one line with ...funnelParams().
+I deliberately tie ID generation to auditScanStarted rather than to page load, because the funnel begins when the user acts, not when they show up.

 What GA4 Sees

-Every event in the funnel carries the same funnel_session_id custom parameter.
-In GA4 Explorations, we build a funnel report filtering by this parameter.
-The query answers: of users who triggered audit_scan_started with a given session ID, how many reached audit_calendly_clicked with the same ID?
+Every event in the funnel carries the same funnel_session_id custom parameter, so in GA4 Explorations I build a funnel report filtered on it.
+That tells me, of the users who triggered audit_scan_started with a given session ID, how many reached audit_calendly_clicked under the same ID.

-The same parameter works in BigQuery exports.
-A single GROUP BY funnel_session_id joins all events in a funnel instance.
+The same parameter works in BigQuery exports too; a single GROUP BY funnel_session_id joins all the events in one funnel instance.

 The Takeaway

-Cross-event correlation does not require a backend, a database, or a session management library.
-One generated string in sessionStorage, created at the moment the user commits to the flow, threaded through every subsequent event via a two-line helper.
-The constraint that makes it work: generate the ID on user action, not on page load, so the funnel starts when intent starts.
+Cross-event correlation doesn't need a backend, a database, or a session management library.
+It's one generated string in sessionStorage, created the moment the user commits to the flow and threaded through every later event with a two-line helper.
+The one constraint that makes it work is to generate the ID on user action, not on page load, so the funnel starts when intent does.